ezraroi/Human-AI-Collab/output/concepts.md

 - **Developmental Foundation:** A healthy True Self develops when an infant's spontaneous gestures and needs are met and mirrored by a "good-enough" caregiver.
 This responsive environment creates an "illusion of omnipotence" in the infant (a sense that their needs make things happen), which is crucial for building confidence and a secure sense of self.

 In essence, the True Self is the authentic core of a person's being, representing who they truly are, unshaped by external demands or the need to comply with others' expectations
-**Notes:** Authentic self-structure that emerges under sustained Sₑ + Alpha-Function.
+**Notes:** Authentic self-structure that emerges under sustained Emotional Scaffolding + Alpha-Function.

 ---

 ## [CONCEPT] ZPD
 [Literature] The Spatial & Temporal Mechanics, Domain: CognitiveScience, System Role: Scaffolding, Temporal: Dynamic

-The dynamically negotiated **subset of the Challenge Gap** where Difficulty slightly exceeds Capacity in the presence of adequate scaffolding.
+The dynamically negotiated subset of the Challenge Gap: the distance between what the person can do **independently** (Capacity) and what they can do **with guidance/collaboration** when Difficulty exceeds Capacity but remains achievable in the presence of adequate scaffolding.
 The functional arena where transformation becomes possible.
 **System Role**
-Provides the **active workspace** in which alpha-function can operate.
+Provides the active workspace in which alpha-function can operate.
 Translation layer connecting your model to learning theory.
-Only exists when both scaffolds (Sₑ, Sₜ) are sufficient.
+Only exists when both scaffolds (emotional and technical) are sufficient, providing the **guidance/collaboration** function Vygotsky attributes to a More Knowledgeable Other (MKO).
 **Relations**
 - Exists *within* the **Challenge Gap**
 - Becomes workable in the presence of Emotional Scaffolding (Sₑ) and Technical Scaffolding (Sₜ)